Kilkenni/sb.Teleport/readme.md

 ## Installation

-Download as a folder and drop to `StarboundLocation/mods`. `/src` folder can be safely removed if you don't need access to source.
+Download as a folder and drop to `StarboundLocation/mods`.
+If you don't need access to source,`/src` folder can be safely removed.

 ## Usage